 In light of the COVID-19 issues currently unfolding, Memorial University had to pause admissions decisions from March 18-20.
 Admission decisions processing resumed as of March 23.

 *How should I submit physical copies of documents required for my application?

-We are currently reviewing the processes to deal with these unexpected delays.
-Mail Services will continue to receive any couriered documents and deliver them to Admissions Office.
+We are currently continuing to receive mail and courier packages through our Mail Services.
 However, processing delays have been put in place to ensure our staff's health and safety.
 It may take 7-14 business days for paper documents to be processed.
 Continue to check www.mun.ca/undergrad/apply for updates.
 Updated May 1, 9:45 a.m.